microsoft/teams-videoapp-sample/README.md

   - Whenever the user selects a different effect in a video app, the video app should call this API to notify Teams client.
 ## How to use the test app?

-1. Make sure `"https://microsoft.github.io"` is included when calling `microsoftTeams.initialize()` in video app
-2. Test-app was used to develop/verify video app, you can find the test-app under the `test-app` folder, copy and unzip to other folder.
+1. Test-app was used to develop/verify video app, you can find the test-app under the `test-app` folder, copy and unzip to other folder.
 Ensure you are in Windows, and your computer has a camera.
 Use OBS virtual camera if you don't have a camera.
-3. After the application is opened, select a camera device in the 'Camera' drop down.
+1. After the application is opened, select a camera device in the 'Camera' drop down.
-4. Input your video app's URL.
+1. Input your video app's URL.
 Deploying the video app in https server is preferred.
-5. Click `Load video app`.
+1. Click `Load video app`.
 The sample video app will be loaded if the `Video app url` is blank.

 ## How to test performance?